 In 2014, in partnership with Bellin Health, to help meet their need to have an 80% BSN nursing staff by 2020, the College collaborated to create an RN to BSN program.
-The first class graduated in 2017, and now the program is open to the public.
-The curriculum is unique and supports the needs of the working RN.
-In 2014, additional unfinished space in the Health Sciences Resource Center (HSRC) was completed to enhance the Center to include simulation spaces for labor and delivery, the operating room, critical care, as well as primary care exam rooms to meet the changing needs of simulation and interprofessional education.
+The first class graduated in 2017 and in 2021 the last cohort graduated.
+The curriculum supported the needs of the working RN.
+In 2014, additional unfinished space in the Health Sciences Resource Center (HSRC) was completed to enhance the Center to include simulation spaces for labor and delivery, an operating room suite, a multi-faceted space that can be a critical care/pediatric ICU/trauma/recovery room spaces, as well as primary care exam rooms to meet the changing needs of simulation and interprofessional education.

 A demand for sonographers was noted, and the College explored offering a Bachelor of Science degree in Diagnostic Medical Sonography (BSDMS).
 The board approved this option, and in 2016, the Higher Learning Commission granted permission for the College to start this program.
 It is a three-year program, with students attending year-round to earn their degrees.
 The Commission on Accreditation of Allied Health Education programs approved the Sonography program in September of 2018.
 The first class was admitted in the fall of 2016 and graduated in 2019.
-Additional space was completed in the HSRC area to accommodate a lab and two high-end technology classrooms.
-The Higher Learning Commission also approved distance education in 2016.
+Additional space was completed in the

+HSRC area to accommodate a lab and two highend technology classrooms.
+The Higher Learning Commission also approved that the college could offer distance education in 2016.

 Growth continues for all programs as well as new initiatives.
-In 2016, the first nursing assistant program was offered to a local high school to support the needs for more opportunities for students within the healthcare field.
-The programs continue to be a popular option for high school students.
+In 2016, the nursing assistant program was offered to a local high school to support the need for more opportunities for students within the healthcare field.
+The program continues to be a popular option for high school students.
+The nursing assistant program was initially offered in 1990-1995 but stopped due to low demand for this level of care provider.
 The College also created a Hands-on Healthcare Initiative to help educate and create excitement around healthcare professions for high school students.
 The program offers students the opportunity to spend a day at the College, where they get a hands-on opportunity to learn about healthcare.
-Students rotate through seven stations and gain knowledge through hands-on experiences.
+Students rotate through several stations and gain knowledge through hands-on experiences.
 In the fall of 2017, this program was expanded by offering a mobile Hands-on Healthcare unit via an ambulance, bringing this experience to students at their school.

 In 2017, The Board of Trustees approved the exploration of offering its first terminal degree, a Doctor of Science in Physical Therapy (DScPT).
 This program helps secure the educational faculty needed for physical therapy education.
-The program was approved by HLC in August 2018 and continues to graduate highly skilled educators in PT.
-In partnership with Evidence in Motion, the College also began the OMPT Fellowship program.
+The program was approved by HLC in August 2018 and continues to graduate highly skilled educators in physical therapy.
+In partnership with Evidence in Motion, the College also began the Orthopaedic and Manual Physical Therapy (OMPT) Fellowship program.
 The fellowship program is now accredited by ACOMPTE, which stands for the Accreditation Council on Orthopaedic and Manual Physical Therapy Fellowship Education.

 In the fall of 2018, Bellin College began offering all required general education courses for undergraduate programs on campus.
+Each course is unique and has a healthcare baseline so students can connect the value of their courses to their profession.